mit-pdos/sigmaos/cpython3.11/Doc/library/mmap.rst

       values are ``os.SEEK_CUR`` or ``1`` (seek relative to the current position) and ``os.SEEK_END`` or ``2`` (seek relative to the file's end).

-      .. versionchanged:: 3.13
-         Return the new absolute position instead of ``None``.

-   .. method:: seekable()

-      Return whether the file supports seeking, and the return value is always ``True``.

-      .. versionadded:: 3.13

    .. method:: size()